 While insulin is vital, did you know it’s a fat storing hormone?
 Your body will make more insulin to deal with carbs than protein.
 Cut back on carbs and most people lose weight without even trying.
 You don’t have to stop eating carbs entirely, just cut back on them.
 Eat more vegetables (except corn, peas, and potatoes), lean meat, fish, cheese, eggs, and nuts.
 Cut out soda, candy, fruit juice.
 Try cauliflower rice and zoodles (“noodles’ made from squash or zucchini).

-Just a quick note here: getting in exercise is not an excuse to pig out on anything other than fruits and veggies.
+Just a quick note here: getting in exercise is not an excuse to overeat on anything other than fruits and veggies.
 Having said that, it’s the small things that add up and will make a difference.
 While your diet accounts for probably 80 percent of your health, exercise is a big bonus.
 Look for ways to get just a bit more exercise into your daily life.
 You know some of them; take the stairs instead of the elevator, park at the far end of the parking lot or park a block away from your destination and walk, but how about some of these ideas: